Trismegiste/bryce-from-nyce/README.md

 * texture/ : default textures

 ## TODO (from probable to improbable)
-* Tests, as soon as I've learnt Jest
 * Fog
-* Lighting
-* Bump mapping
 * Skybox
 * Exporting the scene
 * Managing a camera on the terrain